CATcher-org/catcher-org.github.io/dg/onboarding-guide.md

 An Angular application is largely made up of Components, Services, and the corresponding HTML and CSS files for each Component.
 A Component is a direct representation of visible aspects of an application, while a Service provides useful functionalities to Components where needed.
 The separation of components and services increases modularity and reusability, as through dependency injection (DI), the service class can provide services to different parts of the application.

 For more details on the structure of Angular, visit the Angular Guide via the links below.
+It is also recommended for new developers to do a brief walkthrough of the Angular tutorial (link below) before attempting any fixes on CATcher.

 <question type="text" header="What is the decorator used to define a service class?"
           keywords="injectable" threshold="0.5" answer="@Injectable()">